The adventure lover's dream

 Tobacco Caye has a selection of a few different accommodations, all locally owned and operated.
 It is the smallest island but still features two bars (for adults only) and endless coconuts (for everybody).
 About 35 people live on this island full-time.

-Day 9: Depart from Belize City Philip S.W.
+Day 9: Take one last dip in the Caribbean Sea before taking the boat back to the mainland to depart from Belize City Philip S.W.
 Goldson International Airport.